gavinkflam/vmux/README.md

 You can change the default arguments for launching the tmux companion pane.

+The default arguments aim at utilizing width of screen spaces and prevent interuption of the flow.

+It will split a vertical pane of 30% the screen width without changing focus.
+Moreover, starting with the current path of the pane running vim.

 You can refer to the example below.

 ```vim